MailyDaily/MailyDailyAndroid/README.md

 ## Contributing

-We welcome contributions to **MailyDaily**!
+Feel free to contribute to the project by submitting issues or pull requests.
+We welcome all contributions to **MailyDaily**!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).